ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no such policies are specified.

-* OPT12: Optionally, specify for the KDC to perform a group rekeying when receiving a Key Renewal Request, together with or instead of renewing individual keying material: the KDC SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-key-renewal-request}}).
+* OPT12: Optionally, specify for the KDC to perform a group rekeying when receiving a Key Renewal Request, together with or instead of renewing individual keying material: the KDC SHOULD perform a group rekeying if one is already scheduled to occur within an acceptably short time frame, otherwise it SHOULD NOT (see {{sec-key-renewal-request}}).

 * OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no such method is defined.